 Some of the main advantages of placing your assets in a trust include:

 - It is a vehicle for asset protection.
 Since assets in a trust are not owned by the trustees or the beneficiaries, the creditors of trustees or beneficiaries have no claim against the trust (although this is not always the case – in a vested trust the beneficiaries may have a claim against the trust should they be able to prove that the trustees have not distributed the assets according to the trust deed).

 - Your assets may be excluded from certain taxes, such as estate duty, by transferring your growth assets into the name of a trust.
-For as long as the trust is maintained and retains the assets for the unvested and unspecified benefit of the donor’s beneficiaries, no estate duty is liable to be paid on the death of a trust beneficiary.

 The articles on these web pages are provided for general information purposes only.
 Whilst care has been taken to ensure accuracy, the content provided is not intended to stand alone as legal advice.
 Always consult a suitably qualified attorney on any specific legal problem or matter.